 3

-If you can explain why a long prompt hurts TTFT more than TPS, why doubling decode speed requires more HBM bandwidth rather than more TFLOPS, and how to estimate whether 100 concurrent users fit on your GPU cluster, you are already ahead of most candidates in an AI infrastructure interview.
+If you can explain why a long prompt hurts TTFT more than TPS, why a low-batch bandwidth-bound decode path needs more effective HBM bandwidth rather than more TFLOPS, and how to estimate whether 100 concurrent users fit on your GPU cluster, you're already ahead of most candidates in an AI infrastructure interview.

 Roofline: An Insightful Visual Performance Model for Multicore Architectures